ValeriaW/ValeriaW.github.io/_posts/2019-08-26-Homework14-Atlas.ti.md

 My personal background is actually not history, but it is global studies and more specifically political psychology.
 Naturally, qualitative data analysis and so-called 'thick data' are a huge wealth of information that I want to compliment with big data.
 Why do I think the two go hand in hand?

-Atlas.ti is a qualitative data analysis programme that allows for the coding of documents, interviews, audi files, videos, and images.
+Atlas.ti is a qualitative data analysis programme that allows for the coding of documents, interviews, audio files, videos, and images.
 It further allows you to code twitter data and the georeferencing of data as well.
 The coded data can then be used to create networks, show the relationship between the codes and combine all kinds of interconnected insights into one report.

 ![exampleimages](/img/Imagetable.png)

 Above, an example of coded images exported as a table.

-For historians, qualitative data analysis might not hold many uses, however for the humanities in general, qualitative data analysis is a staple and the complementary coding, and synthesising of conclusions is invaluable.
+For the humanities in general, qualitative data analysis is a staple and the complementary coding, and synthesising of conclusions is invaluable.
 The atlas.ti programme is also simply a great tool to create literature reviews and overviews of many documents on one specific topic, as is required for a PhD or a journal article.

 It facilitates the discovery of patterns and makes analysis across different formats (pdf, video, images, twitter, geodata, networks, audio) easy in one place.
 Finally, it helps to generate useful data visualizations for a report, thesis or journal article.